Current as of December 2020 | Download print version (in PDF)

 Associations: Although there is no explicit language to this effect in the Law on Associations, an association is considered to have the right to engage in economic activities, as long as economic activities are not its primary purpose.

-NI Funds: NI funds are prohibited from engaging in economic activities and must not finance activities of political parties and political movements (Law on NI Funds Section 23(1)).
+NI Funds: NI funds are prohibited from engaging in economic activities and may not finance activities of political parties and political movements (Law on NI Funds Section 23(1)).

 NPOs: An NPO may engage in economic activities to the extent that these activities enable better utilization of its property and do not diminish the scope, quality, or accessibility of the public benefit services it provides.
 NPOs may not invest in the economic activities of other persons or serve as partners in any for-profit ventures (Law on NPOs Section 30(1) and (2)).
 Income from NPOs’ entrepreneurial activities is taxed in the same manner as that of commercial companies (Law on NPOs Section 30(3)).

 Associations: Associations may not be established for purposes for which political parties and political movements are organized (Law on Associations Section 1(3a)).
+Violation of the rule may result in termination of the association by a court decision, and there is no right to appeal (Act No. 83/1990 Section 12(3)(c)).
 Otherwise, associations are not forbidden from supporting or opposing political activities, ideas, or candidates.

 Section 12 of the Slovak Constitution expressly guarantees equal rights to all individuals without regard to sex, race, color of skin, language, faith, religious affiliation, political or other persuasion, ethnicity, or national or social origin.
 Ethnic minorities have the right to disseminate information in their mother language, form associations and educational and cultural institutions, obtain education in their mother language and use their mother language in official dealings, and participate in decision-making concerning matters of their ethnicity or national minority (Constitution Section 34).
 Associations are explicitly prohibited from engaging in any activity that denies or restricts the civil rights of individuals on the basis of their nationality, sex, race, origin, political opinions, or religious affiliation (Law on Associations Section 4(a)).